waltz47/Tensorflow-Vanilla-GAN/README.md

 GAN in tensorflow.
 Trained on environment images from cyberpunk 2077.

 The generator improves incrementally (flatlining around epoch ~2000).
-There are no noticeable changes even after training for another 100 epochs.
-Most likely, the generator/discrimintor model architecture needs to be improved.
+There are no noticeable changes after training for another 100 epochs.

 **At epoch 10:**